jeet1995/spark-stock-trading-simulator/stock-trading-simulation/README.md

     * This trading window is basically the time period between present and a date in the past such that the no. of trading days these two days is the trading window.
     * The amount invested per day is an arbitrarily chosen value.
-    * How this model works, albeit unsuccessfully as it results in significant losses is that an investment decision is made on the previous trading day's stock opening and closing price.
+    * How this model works, albeit unsuccessfully as it results in  losses is that an investment decision is made on the previous trading day's stock opening and closing price.
     * Differences are summed up across stocks and then proportionately money is invested.
 In case, the difference is negative for a stock, that particular stock is discarded.